Super Bowl III: Fourth quarter

 Aided by a 39-yard pass from Namath to Sauer, the Jets drove all the way to the Colts 2-yard line.
 Baltimore's defense would not quit, and kept them out of the end zone.
-Turner kicked his third field goal early in the final period to make the score 16–0.
+Turner kicked his third field goal early in the final period to make the score a three-score lead, 16–0 (the two-point conversion, which would have made it a two-score game, was in use by the AFL at the time, but had not been adopted by the NFL yet and was not used for early Super Bowls).

 The Colts' inability to score made Namath so confident by the fourth quarter, that he told Ewbank that he preferred to run out the clock instead of playing aggressively.
 Namath did not throw any passes in the quarter.
 On Baltimore's next possession, they managed to drive all the way to the Jets' 25-yard line.
-However, Beverly ended the drive by intercepting a pass from Unitas in the end zone, the Jets' fourth interception of the game.
-New York then drove to the Colts 35-yard line with seven consecutive running plays, but ended up with no points after Turner missed a 42-yard field goal attempt.
+However, Beverly ended the drive by intercepting a pass intended for Orr from Unitas in the end zone, the Jets' fourth interception of the game, which was also his second interception of the game.
+New York then drove to the Colts 35-yard line with seven consecutive running plays, but ended up with no points after Turner missed a 42-yard field goal attempt wide left.

 Unitas started out the next drive with three incomplete passes, but completed a key 17-yard pass to Orr on fourth down.
-Ten plays later, aided by three Jets penalties, Baltimore finally scored a touchdown on a 1-yard run by Hill to cut their deficit to 16–7, but with only 3:19 left in the game.
-The Colts then recovered an onside kick and drove to the Jets 19-yard line with 3 consecutive completions by Unitas, but his next 3 passes fell incomplete.
-Instead of kicking a field goal and attempting another onside kick (which would have been necessary in the end), they opted to throw on 4th down, and the pass fell incomplete, turning the ball over on downs.
-That ended any chance of a Baltimore comeback, as the Jets ran the ball for six plays before being forced to punt.
+Ten plays later, aided by an 11-yard reception by Mackey, a 21-yard reception by Richardson, and an 11-yard reception by Orr, Baltimore finally got on the board with a 1-yard touchdown run by Hill to cut their deficit to 16–7, but with only 3:19 left in the game.
+The Colts then recovered an onside kick and drove to the Jets' 19-yard line with three consecutive completions by Unitas, but his next three passes fell incomplete.
+Instead of kicking a field goal to cut their deficit to one score and attempting another onside kick (which would have been necessary in the end), the Colts elected to convert 4th-and-5, but Unitas' pass to Orr fell incomplete, turning the ball over on downs, and essentially putting the game away in favor of the Jets.
+With possession of the ball and a two-score lead, New York ran the ball for six plays, during which Snell converted a 3rd-and-4 for a first down and which the Jets forced the Colts to use up all of their timeouts and ran the clock down to 15 seconds before being forced to punt.